SvenGroot/Ookii.CommandLine/docs/Validation.md

 error message stating the value is invalid.
 You can use the [`ValidatePatternAttribute.ErrorMessage`][] property to specify a custom error message.

-The [`ValidateEnumValueAttribute`][] validator includes the possible enum values in the error message by default.
+The [`ValidateEnumValueAttribute`][] validator includes the possible enumeration values in the error message by default.
 If there are a lot of values, you may wish to disable this, which can be done with the [`ValidateEnumValueAttribute.IncludeValuesInErrorMessage`][] property.
-Note that this error message is only used if validation failed, which only happens if a numeric value was used that didn't match a defined value.
-This message is not shown if an invalid string value was used, as that will fail at the point of conversion, before the validator is applied.
+This same error message, with the values included, is used by the [`EnumConverter`][] class when the value is an unrecognized name.

-As with all other error messages, the messages for all built-in validators are obtained from the [`LocalizedStringProvider`][] class and can be customized by deriving a custom string provider from that class.
+As with all other library error messages, the messages for all built-in validators are obtained from the [`LocalizedStringProvider`][] class and can be customized by deriving a custom string provider from that class.

 ### Usage help